doctorakimbo/Archipelago/worlds/pokemon_frlg/docs/setup_en.md

   * LeafGreen 1.0 `sha1: 574fa542ffebb14be69902d1d36f1ec0a4afd71e`
   * LeafGreen 1.1 `sha1: 7862c67bdecbe21d1d69ce082ce34327e1c6ed5e`

- Place the `pokemon_frlg.apworld` file in your Archipelago installation's `lib/worlds` folder (Default location for Windows: `%programdata%/Archipelago`).
+ Place the `pokemon_frlg.apworld` file in your Archipelago installation's `lib/worlds` or `custom_worlds` folder (Default location for Windows: `%programdata%/Archipelago`).
+Do not place it into both folders.

 It is recommended you follow the setup guide for Bizhawk in the [Pokémon Emerald Setup Guide](https://archipelago.gg/tutorial/Pokemon%20Emerald/setup/en#configuring-bizhawk).